From our private database of 36,900+ case briefs...

 United States Supreme Court

 475 U.S. 717 (1986)

-Jeff D. (plaintiff), representing a class of emotionally and mentally handicapped children, sued Evans, the governor of Idaho (Idaho) (defendant) seeking injunctive relief to improve the treatment of institutionalized class members.
-The representation agreement between the class and the class’s attorney, a member of the Idaho legal aid society, contained no provision regarding attorney’s fees.
-Prior to trial, Idaho proposed a settlement which granted most of the sought-after injunctive relief but specifically excluded attorney’s fees from the settlement.
-The district court approved the settlement, and the Idaho Legal Aid Society, who represented Jeff D. et. al., appealed.
-The court of appeals affirmed, and the Idaho Legal Aid Society petitioned the United States Supreme Court for certiorari.
+Jeff D. (plaintiff), representing a class of emotionally and mentally handicapped children (the class), sued Evans, the governor of Idaho (defendant) seeking injunctive relief to improve the treatment of institutionalized class members.
+The representation agreement between the class and the class’s attorney, a member of the Idaho Legal Aid Society, contained no provision regarding attorney’s fees.
+Prior to trial, Idaho proposed a settlement that granted most of the sought-after injunctive relief but specifically waived attorney’s fees from the settlement.
+The parties conditioned the waiver on the district court's approval.
+The district court approved the settlement, including the waiver provision, and denied the class's motion to submit a bill of costs and fees for the court's consideration.
+On appeal from the district court's order denying attorney's fees and costs, the court of appeals invalidated the fee waiver and remanded the matter to the district court for a determination of reasonable fees.
+The United States Supreme Court granted certiorari upon Idaho's petition.

 Rule of Law

 Holding and Reasoning (Stevens, J.)

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 629,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.